loco-choco/TranspilerHandbook/transpiler.md

 ### Labels
 ---

 Labels are a concept that exist in multiple programming languages.
 Basically what they do is mark a part of the code that you can later with a `goto` jump to.
 Of course that in regular programming they don't appear that much, but the concept in IL isn't that different.
-If you noticed on the examples, every OpCode has an index, the `IL_xxxx`, and because a line of code in IL is *just an OpCode*, a label, instead of just marking a line of code, it points to an OpCode.
-For example, on the "For Loop" example, the code in `IL_0006` has as a parameter a label that points to the instruction at `IL_0010`.
+If you noticed on the examples, every OpCode has an index, the `IL_xxxx`, and because a line of code in IL is *just an OpCode*, a label, instead of just marking a line of code, points to an OpCode.
+For example, on the [For Loop](#2-for-loop) example, the code in `IL_0006` has as a parameter a label that points to the instruction at `IL_0010`.

 ### Branching
 ---

-As you might have also noticed, there is no `if` or `for` OpCode, only the `br` OpCode, and from it several variants.
+As you might have also noticed, there are no `if` or `for` OpCode, only the `br` OpCode, and from it several variants.
 They work in a simmilar way that a `goto` in other languages would (minus the controversy behind them), given a label, they will jump to it.
 But, differently from a regular `goto`, they can be conditional!
-A regular `br` is a "standart `goto`", but `blt` (**b**ranc if **l**ess **t**hen ) only branches if the first argument passed to it (remember that the order that the OpCodes happen is the order of the arguments, so the first passed argument is the one at the top of the block) is less then the second.
+A regular `br` is a "standart `goto`", but `blt` (**b**ranch if **l**ess **t**hen) only branches if the first argument passed to it (remember that the order that the OpCodes happen is the order of the arguments, so the first passed argument is the one at the top of the block) is less then the second.
 There are many OpCodes for branching, so here is a table of them:

 | OpCode| Arguments | Simmilar to |
 |:--------------:|:-----:|:-----------:|